Buff bodies and fit forms.

 Besides, the best social media marketing gets people off social media, onto your platform, where you’re the boss and where you can sell them your stuff.

-So we offer a solution.
+So I offer the following solution.

-We say, why not automate your social media posting?
+I say, why not automate your social media posting?

 It’s the same as your email marketing.

 If you choose this option, whenever you add a product or article to your website it’s shared to your Facebook page automatically.